Agent audit trail

 How is this different from git history?

 Git shows diffs, not intent or verification.
-The RAAV audit trail ties each run to summary, files, verification status, and remaining risk — a record a non-coding founder can read.
+The RAAV audit trail ties each run to its summary, files, checks, and remaining risk in language a non-coding founder can read.

 Can I export it?